In this post, I will cover all the main details regarding developing my entry for the Neo4j Challenge.

-Sinatra eased this part even more, though it's easiness of building APIs like applications.
-All VXML interfaces and
+Sinatra eased this part even more, through its easiness of building APIs-like applications.
+All VXML interfaces and grammars are below the

-Finishing, you'll get the numbers to your application.
-I always tested with Skype VoIP number.
+Finishing, you'll get the numbers for your application.
+I always tested with a Skype VoIP number.
 Works very well here in Brazil and is totally free.

 You can try calling to NeoQuotes!
 This is the Skype VoIP number:

 This demo application contains an interesting stack of technologies, providing an environment to develop robust and testable Neo4j applications, with a lot of fun.
 Certainly much more can be done and improved.
-And you can help filling issues and submitting pull requests!
+And you can help fill issues and submit pull requests!